top of page

 Vision

-Our housing proposal is inspired by Mangroves – their ability to attenuate storm surges, sustain through rhizomatic root structures, capture the sun’s energy, harvest rainwater and provide shade for diverse life forms.
+Our housing proposal is inspired by Mangroves – their ability to attenuate storm surges, sustain through rhizomatic root structures, capture the sun’s energy, harvest rainwater and provide shade for diverse life.

 An elevated pedestrian/cycling network links all units and doubles as utility circuit.
-It connects to Little Haiti & Little River via N 64th Street and bridges Legion Park to Picnic Island.
+It connects to Little Haiti & Little River and bridges Legion Park to Picnic Island.
 Community buildings provide grocery store, fitness center and cultural spaces.

 bottom of page